liz-stippell/pysycomp/README.md

 ## Installation

-1. Please make sure both Sympy and Matplotlib are installed, using the links above.
+1. Please make sure both Sympy and Matplotlib are installed, using the links in the "Documentation" section.
 2. Git clone this repository into the desired location.

 ## Documentation